habca/icarus-tool/README.md

 To change command line arguments, edit `.vscode/launch.json` file and use either `Start Debugging (F5)` or `Run Without Debugging (Ctrl+F5)`.
 Include a property as follows `"program": "application.py"` to run the main entry point rather than current file in the editor.

 Enable from the settings `Editor: Format On Save`.

+### Visual Studio Community

+For me, there was a major problem detecting breakpoints when debugging test case with an infinite loop.
+Test explorer froze up effectively preventing any further testing.
+VS Code had no such error.